riverock/rallio/README.md

 #### #me

+**NOTE:** This endpoint is in the docs but it appears it may not be implemented.
+This will remain here until that is cleared up.

 This calls out and gets the user info for a given id.
 All that is needed is to instantiate an instance with a valid user id an calling me will pull the rest of the information.